Scottish SPCA Privacy Notice

 - If you are taking part in the Scottish SPCA fostering scheme we may share your personal information with local authorities, law enforcement agencies and veterinary surgeons.

-The reasons for which we disclose your personal information to third parties are as follows:
+The reasons for which we disclose your personal data to third parties are as follows:

 - Comply with any court order or other legal obligation or when data is requested by our regulators or by government agencies or law enforcement agencies.